Collapse of the Canadian Women's Hockey League: Collapse

-In July 2018, inaugural league commissioner Brenda Andress announced she would be stepping down and Jayna Hefford was named the interim commissioner.
+In July 2018, CWHL commissioner Brenda Andress announced she would be stepping down and Jayna Hefford was named interim commissioner.
 That summer, the league's two Chinese teams were merged to form the Shenzhen KRS Vanke Rays.
-The league also underwent a restructuring, eliminating its board of governors and introducing an 11 member board of directors with more clearly-defined legal responsibilities.
-The restructuring, however, was not unanimously greeted with praise, with some expressing unease about the fact that seven of the eleven members were entirely new to the league's governance.
+The league also underwent a restructuring, eliminating its board of governors and introducing an 11 member board of directors with more clearly defined legal responsibilities.
+The restructuring raised concerns, with some expressing unease about the fact that seven of the eleven members were entirely new to the league's governance.
 After the restructuring, the league's single largest sponsor, Graeme Roustan of Roustan Capital, announced that he was withdrawing his sponsorship from the league, citing a lack of transparency and a lack of faith in the league's leadership.

 Despite the initial turmoil, the 2018–19 season appeared to be a success for the league and for women's hockey.
 Brianna Decker, along with NWHLer Kendall Coyne Schofield, made history as the first women to compete in the National Hockey League All-Star Game.
-Teams met their league-mandated 65 000 $ fundraising goals with success, including some teams managing to meet the goal through ticket sales alone.
-The 2019 Clarkson Cup final, won by the Calgary Inferno drew a TV audience of 175,000, as one of three CWHL games aired on Sportsnet that season.
+Teams met their league-mandated $65,000 fundraising goals with success, with some teams managing to meet the goal through ticket sales alone.
+The 2019 Clarkson Cup final, won by the Calgary Inferno, drew a TV audience of 175,000.

-The day before the final, the league had held a meeting with all its general manager to debrief on the season and on plans for improving the next season.
+The day before the final, the league held a meeting with its general manager to debrief the season and discuss plans for improving the next season.
 Chelsea Purcell, the Markham Thunder general manager, was due to leave the team and her full-time job outside of hockey to become the league's full-time head of strategic partnerships.

-On Friday, 29 March 2019, a week after the final, the CWHL's board of directions met secretly.
-Of all ten members present, with one absent from the meeting, the board voted unanimously to dissolve the league.
-Despite having hit record broadcasting and social media metrics during the 2018–19 season, the board felt that private internal documents, including an audit interim commissioner Jayna Hefford had been asked to perform before the season, proved that the league was economically unsustainable.
-Among the concerns raised were the reluctance of sponsors to renegotiate their sponsorships in line with the growth of the league and ticket sales, the average price of a ticket being around $15 and sales varying dramatically between teams, some regularly selling out and others rarely managing to attract more than a few dozen spectators.
+On 29 March 2019, a week after the final, the CWHL's board of directors met secretly.
+The ten members present voted unanimously to dissolve the league.
+Despite having hit record broadcasting and social media metrics during the 2018–19 season, the board believed that private internal documents, including an audit Hefford had been asked to perform before the season, proved that the league was economically unsustainable.
+Among the concerns raised were the reluctance of sponsors to renegotiate their sponsorships in line with the growth of the league and ticket sales, the average price of a ticket being around $15, and sales varying dramatically between teams with some regularly selling out and others rarely managing to attract more than a few dozen spectators.